-The Company's officers and sole director, in particular, William Santana Li and Stacy Dean Stephens, currently hold approximately 29.45% and 11.43% of the Company's voting securities, respectively, and at the conclusion of this offering will continue to hold a significant portion of the Company's voting rights.
+The Company's officers and sole director, in particular, William Santana Li and Stacy Dean Stephens, currently hold approximately 29.20% and 11.34% of the Company's voting securities, respectively, and at the conclusion of this offering will continue to hold a significant portion of the Company's voting rights.
 Current stockholders of Class B Common Stock or holders of stock convertible into Class B Common Stock of the Company, including holders of Series A Preferred Stock, Series B Preferred Stock and Series m-2 Preferred Stock, are entitled to ten votes for each such share held at a regular meeting of stockholders, subject to the provisions of the Delaware General Corporate Law and the relevant provisions of the Company's amended and restated certificate of incorporation.
-Current stockholders, subject to the provisions of the Company are entitled to one vote for each such share held at a regular meeting of stockholders, subject to the provisions of the Delaware General Corporate Law and the relevant provisions of the Company's amended and restated certificate of incorporation.
+Current stockholders, subject to the provisions of the Company are entitled to to vote for each such share held at a regular meeting of stock convertible into Class A Common Stock or holders of Stock convertible into Class A Common Stock or holders of stock convertible into Class A Common Stock of the Company are entitled to one vote for each such share held at a regular meeting of stockholders, subject to the provisions of the Company are entitled to one vote for each such share held at a regular meeting of stockholders, subject to the provisions of the Company are entitled to one vote for each such share held at a regular meeting of stockholders, subject to the provisions of the Company's amended and restated certificate of incorporation.
+Current stockholders, subject to the provisions of the Company's amended and restated certificate of incorporation.
 The Series S Preferred Stock will also have no series-based votes or protections.
 Therefore, investors in this offering will not have the ability to control the board of directors and will not have significant ability to control any specific vote of stockholders.